 • Can you tell us more about your wiring work and choice of using Teflon (PTFE) caps and which ones are you using?

 I take particular care in my wiring work and have copyrighted the concept of using TEFLON capacitors in guitars, making me the first builder to do so.
 The concept is copyrighted with registration number ©Uy6VlWI7gk3Y2Ejc.
 Teflon capacitors are highly regarded in the audio world for their superior sound quality, making them a favorite among purists.
 However, they are also massive and expensive, which is why they are not typically used in musical instruments.
 Nevertheless, their unique size and quality give my guitars a distinctive visual identity that sets them apart from the rest.

 I always use high-quality caps in my guitars.
 After spending hours building the instrument, I want nothing but the best and refuse to compromise.
 Plus, I love the unique aesthetic they provide.
 Even the unseen components should be beautiful, as I hope to impress anyone who opens up the cavity with the level of detail I put into my work.
 It's always been my goal and intention to leave a lasting impression.

 "The details are not the details.
 They make the design." -Charles Eames.

 • Who are your guitars for - amateurs, or professionals?

-• You also make plectrums designed specifically to reduce the effort of playing.
-Can you tell us a little more about them?
+• You make plectrums that are designed to reduce the effort of playing.
+Can you tell us more about them?